Equipment => Vinyl Ripping and Archiving => Topic started by: BSD2000 on February 13, 2012, 12:49:41 AM

 Post by: spacehopper999 on October 14, 2012, 05:37:52 PM

-Thanks for such a detailed reply!
 I'm using a Burmester 838 preamp (I have replaced the opamps with Burr Brown ones which improves the sound in every way) This has dip switches to adjust the gain and even with my low level output Van Den Hul MC10 Cartridge, it puts out plenty of signal, which will probably be enough for the RM PCM4222.
 I am concerned about some of your comments about it though.
 There is very little written about this unit apart from it sounding so good.
 I have a limited budget at the moment and wouldn't be able to spend much more than what the PCM4222 costs.
 Any ideas what else is worth a look for similar money, new or used?
 I still haven't ruled out the PCM4222.
 Many thanks.

 Title: Re: Ross Martin PCM4222 ADC <- Pics and Audio Sample!